 EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) is the number one value driver of your business.
 The more sustainable the future of your companies EBITDA is, the more ready it is to sell.
 When you think about the word sustainable, that would mean how sustainable the business is with a new owner.

-In Kelly’s Estimate of Value (EOV), Kelly asks questions about all value drivers of your business listed below and uses that information to help determine the value of your business within a range of value from market comparable business that have been sold.
+In Kelly’s Estimate of Value (EOV), Kelly asks questions about all value drivers of your business listed below, and uses your answers to help determine the value of your business within a range of value from market comparable business that have been sold.
 Additionally, this work helps determine recommendations for increasing value in your business.

 Below is an evaluation of the value drivers of a sample company.
 Attributes in red decrease the value of the business and those in green increase the value of the business.
 With EBITDA in many cases being the number one driver.
 When averaging all of the value drivers, that aggregate average guides the advisor to help understand the value of the business within its range.
 In reality, this tool is good for setting expectations and is a good learning experience when considering taking your business to market.
 Using best practices, we go to market without an asking price and the market sets the price.
 The better the business, competition between buyers can drive the price and terms in the seller’s favor.
 With a business with limited buyer interest, other techniques are used to improve the seller’s position for negotiating price and terms